-- Explore the crooks and crannies of the Royal Mile and Grassmarket
+- Explore the nooks and crannies of the Royal Mile and Grassmarket

 - Admire Britain’s oldest crown jewels at Edinburgh Castle

-- Enjoy the city’s skyline by climbing Arthur’s Seat
+- Take in the city’s skyline by climbing Arthur’s Seat

 - Book a whisky tour or take part in a literary-themed pub crawl